This post may contain affiliate links. Please see my affiliate disclaimer for more information.

 - NOT EVA – this is a very soft, foam type material.
 It is way too soft and doesn’t offer a sturdy enough base for standing on when doing big lifts.

 - Look instead for hard rubber which will feel solid underfoot.
 Many suppliers will be cagey about the material, probably in a bid to sell you some sub-standard EVA tiles.
 The easiest way to tell if mats are any good is to check the weight.
 If 6 tiles weigh 2kg, avoid.
 If they weigh 6kg+ then they are likely the real deal.

 - Watch for delivery charges, given how heavy flooring can end up being delivery can be a big sting in an otherwise cheap deal.

 - Size – make sure and order enough to cover your workout area.
 I started with enough under my power cage which is c.2.5mx2m which is the minimum I would recommend.
 I’ve since expanded to cover the entire gym area in the garage.

-Most importantly, please check the weight of the gym flooring before ordering.
+Most importantly, please check the weight of the tiles before ordering.
 It is much better to pay a little more to have something that’s up to the job.

 Horse stall mats make great gym floors!